 For Dave Ayala (co-owner and sushi chef at Sushi Groove) the real issue is one of consumer education.
 “You still need to start with a quality product regardless of if it’s fresh or frozen”, he explains, “poor quality fresh fish that’s frozen, that’s always going to be poor quality”.

-Like all of the chefs I talked to for this article, Ayala happily concedes that frozen product gets a bad rap, not helped by businesses on razor thing margins offering cut price deals and subpar product.
+Like all of the chefs I talked to for this article, Ayala happily concedes that frozen product gets a bad rap, not helped by businesses on razor thing margins offering cut-price deals and subpar products.

 While musing about consumer education, Ayala also touches on the topic of saku, something most diners are likely to have never heard of, but have almost certainly eaten.
 Saku, translating as block in Japanese, comes as just that to the restaurant ordering it – a uniform slab of frozen rectangular tuna making it simple for businesses to process.

 Saku is often sourced from less premium tuna, and priced commensurately lower.
-A few quick cuts and pretty presentation is all it takes for a bargain basement priced tataki plate or maki roll.
+A few quick cuts and a pretty presentation are all it takes for a bargain basement-priced tataki plate or maki roll.

 No US grading exists for fish at all in fact.
 I could call my shoe sashimi grade, slice off a few chunks, and happily serve you with zero worries about the FDA getting in touch, other than for ruining a good shoe.